tarka/xcp/README.md

 ### (Possible) future features

-* Optional aggressive parallelism for systems with parallel IO.
-Quick experiments on a modern laptop suggest there may be benefits to parallel copies on NVMe disks.
-This is obviously highly system-dependent.
 * Conversion of files to sparse where appropriate, as with `cp`'s `--sparse=always` flag.
 * Aggressive sparseness detection with `lseek`.